blmalone/frontiers-porto-x402/README.md

 A hackathon project demonstrating how Porto wallets can work with the [x402 payment standard](https://www.x402.org/) without requiring Coinbase's facilitator.
 This project showcases a key discovery: **Porto already supports x402 out of the box** through its ERC-1271 implementation.

+## What is x402?

+**x402** is an emerging web standard that enables **HTTP-based cryptocurrency payments** directly in web browsers.
+It allows users to pay for digital content using cryptocurrency without leaving the website.

+### How x402 Works

+1. **Payment Request**: Server responds with `402 Payment Required` containing payment details
+2. **Wallet Integration**: User's cryptocurrency wallet processes the payment request
+3. **Payment Verification**: Server verifies the payment on-chain and grants access
+4. **Content Delivery**: User receives the paid content seamlessly

+### The Current x402 Landscape

+Most x402 implementations rely on **Coinbase's centralized facilitator** to verify and process payments.
+This creates a single point of failure and goes against the decentralized ethos of cryptocurrency.
+The facilitator acts as an intermediary that:
+- Handles payment processing
+- Manages transaction signing
+- Provides payment verification services

 ## The Discovery

 **Problem**: The [x402 standard](https://www.x402.org/) requires using Coinbase's facilitator for payment processing, creating a centralized dependency.